Ensuring development takes place responsibly

 Design for cooperation

-Another initiative that is likely to need public coordination, rather than arising spontaneously from marketplace interaction, is a strong preference for collaboration on matters of safety, rather than a headlong competitive rush to release products as quickly as possible, in which short-cuts are taken on quality.
+Another initiative that is likely to need public coordination, rather than arising spontaneously from marketplace interaction, is a strong preference for collaboration on matters of safety.
+That’s in contrast to a headlong competitive rush to release products as quickly as possible, in which short-cuts are taken on quality.

 Public funding and resources should also be provided to support the definition and evolution of open standards, enabling the spirit of “collaborate before competing”.

-Frankly, the definition and timely evolution of open standards is a hard task.
-It will require high-calibre people, who are well-informed and up-to-date, working on the definition and evolution of these standards.
+To be clear, the definition and timely evolution of open standards is a hard task.
+It will (once again) require high-calibre people, who are well-informed and up-to-date, working on the definition and evolution of these standards.

 In turn, this is likely to require public subsidy, to ensure that it happens in an effective manner that can win the respect and trust of the companies whose solutions will be impacted.